huaminghuangtw/Second-Brain/My-Evergreen-Lists/💭 Journal Prompts.md

 * What is something I would be proud to fail on, if I had the courage to attempt it?

-* What am I accumulating?
+* What advantage am I accumulating?

 * What am I not achieving simply because I haven't asked?